Top 10 things to do in Victoria, Vancouver Island

 Where: Across the city

-Highlights: The Royal BC Museum is often named as Canada’s very best museum and one of Victoria’s premier attractions It includes exhibits focused on both natural and human history and boasts some seven million artifacts and three-quarters of a million specimens. it also hosts numerous renowned exhibits including collections from the RMS Titanic, the Vikings, Genghis Khan and Leonardo da Vinci.
+Highlights: The Royal BC Museum is often named as Canada’s very best museum and one of the top Victoria attractions.
+It includes exhibits focused on both natural and human history and boasts some seven million artifacts and three-quarters of a million specimens. it also hosts numerous renowned exhibits including collections from the RMS Titanic, the Vikings, Genghis Khan and Leonardo da Vinci.
 Its Natural History gallery showcases the province’s rainforest and coastal ecosystems, from the ice age through today, while the Modern History gallery displays Victoria’s frontier town past.
 The museum also has its own IMAX theatre that presents National Geographic films, and occasionally popular Hollywood titles as well.
 Those interested in the area’s nautical history should also visit the hands-on Maritime Museum of British Columbia, while the Craigdarroch Castle, Emily Carr House and Helmcken House all provide an excellent look at daily life here in the 19th century.

 Royal BC Museum - Credit: Destination Greater Victoria